 Your decision to invest is yours alone, with the help of your professional and legal advisors.

-Equity crowdfunding investments in private placements, and start-up investments in particular, are speculative and involve a high degree of risk and those investors who cannot afford to lose their entire investment should not invest in start-ups.
+Equity crowdfunding investments, and start-up investments in particular, are speculative and involve a high degree of risk and those investors who cannot afford to lose their entire investment should not invest in start-ups.

 Companies seeking startup investments through equity crowdfunding tend to be in earlier stages of development and their business model, products and services may not yet be fully developed, operational or tested in the public marketplace.
 There is no guarantee that the stated valuation and other terms are accurate or in agreement with the market or industry valuations.